mongodb/docs/source/includes/sample_apps/csfle/python-fle-2/README.md

 To build Python applications, run the following command from the parent of this directory:

-    python build.py --langs python-fle-2
+    python build.py --project python-fle-2

-To test your build applications, run the following command from the parent of this directory:
+To test your built applications, run the following command from the parent of this directory:

     python -m unittest test.TestPythonFLE2